Economic development: Economic development goals

-The development of a country has been associated with different concepts but generally encompasses economic growth through higher productivity, political systems that represent as accurately as possible the preferences of its citizens, the extension of rights to all social groups and the opportunities to get them and the proper functionality of institutions and organizations that are able to attend more technically and logistically complex tasks (i.e. raise taxes and deliver public services).
+The development of a country has been associated with different concepts but generally encompasses economic growth through higher productivity, political systems that represents the preferences of its citizens as accurately as possible, the extension of rights to all social groups and the opportunities to get them and proper functionalities of the institutions and the organizations that engages in more technical and complex tasks (i.e. raise taxes and deliver public services).
 These processes describe the State's capabilities to manage its economy, polity, society and public administration.
-Generally, economic development policies attempt to solve issues in these topics.
+Generally, economic development policies attempt to solve issues in those topics.

-With this in mind, economic development is typically associated with improvements in a variety of areas or indicators (such as literacy rates, life expectancy, and poverty rates), that may be causes of economic development rather than consequences of specific economic development programs.
+Economic development is typically associated with improvements in a variety of areas or indicators (such as literacy rates, life expectancy, and poverty rates), that may be the causes of economic development rather than the consequences of specific economic development programs.
 For example, health and education improvements have been closely related to economic growth, but the causality with economic development may not be obvious.
-In any case, it is important to not expect that particular economic development programs be able to fix many problems at once as that would be establishing unsurmountable goals for them that are highly unlikely they can achieve.
-Any development policy should set limited goals and a gradual approach to avoid falling victim to something Prittchet, Woolcock and Andrews call ‘premature load bearing’.
+In any case, it is important to not expect that particular economic development programs be able to fix many problems at once as that would establish unsurmountable goals that are highly unlikely to be achieved.
+Any development policy should have targeted goals and a gradual approach should be to avoid those goals being burdensome which has been termed by Prittchet, Woolcock and Andrews as 'premature load bearing'.